rsdoiel/antenna/archives/2025/journalism_2025.11.md

 date: 2025-03-19, from: Nieman Journalism Lab

 After a decade at the helm, Charlie Sennott is leaving the GroundTruth Project, the nonprofit journalism organization he founded in 2014 that also launched Report for America and Report for the World.
-Sennott, a 2006 Nieman Fellow, will take the GroundTruth Project name and newsletter to launch GroundTruth Media Partners LLC, a for-profit organization with...
+Sennott, a 2006 Nieman Fellow, will take part of the GroundTruth Project name and newsletter to launch GroundTruth Media Partners LLC, a for-profit...

 <br>